 It was almost 10 years ago that Marc Andreessen wrote that software is eating the world.
 It is still true today, but I would be even more specific and say that web applications and APIs are eating the world.
-Our businesses run on web apps and APIs, and their ubiquity means that securing them has become a bigger challenge than ever before, as I explained in my QSC USA 2020 presentation “An End-to-End Approach to Next-Gen Web Application and API Security.”
+Our businesses run on web apps and APIs, and their ubiquity means that securing them has become a bigger challenge than ever before, as I explained in my Qualys Security Conference presentation “An End-to-End Approach to Next-Gen Web Application and API Security.”

 From Verizon’s 2020 Data Breach Investigations Report, we know that web applications are both the top hacking vector and data breach pattern.
 This is probably for the simple reason of their prevalence and availability to be probed for weaknesses.
 A vulnerability in any small or seemingly insignificant web app or API can potentially serve as an entry point for intrusion into your network.